Azure/vagrant-azure/README.md

 ### Get Started with Publish Settings

 To create a pfx from the publishsettings, simply download the publishsettings file for your subscription [https://manage.windowsazure.com/publishsettings](https://manage.windowsazure.com/publishsettings/index?client=powershell).
-Make sure you have the [Ruby Azure](https://rubygems.org/gems/azure/versions/0.7.0) gem installed and run `pfxer --in [path to your .publishsettings file]`.
+Make sure you have the [Ruby Azure](https://rubygems.org/gems/azure/versions/0.7.0) gem installed and run `pfxer transform --in [path to your .publishsettings file]`.
 This will create a .pfx from your publish settings file which can be supplied as a cert parameter for Service Management Commands.

 ### Get Started with OpenSSL